billy1234/react-vite-spa/README.md

 For local Docker testing, run this by the CLI. docker build . --tag ui docker run --name ui -d -p 80:80 ui

+# Testing

+## Unit tests
+This project uses vitest (a similar api to JEST with a modern build system).

+It currently lacks a mocking libary as vitest can mock your service layer (assmuning your application has isolated it).
+If needed msw would be a good fit here.

+## E2E tests
+This project uses cypress to